cronical/idpro/README.md

    `image1.caption
    image1.jpeg`

 The contents of the caption file is the text for the caption for that image.
 If Pandoc does export the caption, to prevent it showing up in the wrong place, it is removed during processing.
+The graphics "help" is automatic.

 ### Table helper

 The table needs additional assistance and the table is not an external file.
 The tables in a single document are considered numbered 1...n.
 And for each table a file is created called `tableN.info` where N is the sequence number.
-There are two rows in the table, one for the caption and one for the column specificiation.
+There are two rows in the .info file, one for the caption and one for the column specificiation.
 For instance:

 ```
 caption=Components of Authentication
 column_spec=l p{4in}
 ```

 The column spec in this case says the 1st column is left aligned and the 2nd is paragraph wrapped at 4 inches.
+The table help is handled by the operator (manual).